 Direct Graduate Plus and Direct Graduate Stafford

-As stated above, graduate loans are becoming more common as more careers require that level of education.
-The difference about federal graduate loans in most cases, the limits can cover a majority of the cost, and they are in the student’s name only.
-The problem is the administrative fees and interest rates are much higher.
+Federal graduate loans, in most cases, have limits that can cover a majority of the cost, and they are in the student’s name only.
+The problem is that the administrative fees and interest rates are much higher.

 Creating a College Funding Plan